tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 Their hands were clasped in their lap.

-Their eyes were tiny black pinpoints.
+Their eyes were sparkling black pinpoints.

 I gasped, stiffened, blinked.